-We aim to develop and implement the first agnostic quantum repeater network of quantum light-matter interfaces, at Brookhaven National Lab and Stony Brook University, interconnected using fiber quantum links; this will demonstrate the full potential of quantum repeaters for relaying continuous and discrete variables.
+We aim to develop and implement the first agnostic quantum repeater network of quantum light-matter interfaces, at Brookhaven National Lab (BNL) and Stony Brook University (SBU), interconnected using fiber quantum links; this will demonstrate the full potential of quantum repeaters for relaying continuous and discrete variables.
 This quantum repeater network will be based upon scalable room-temperature quantum memories, bridged to work with entangled photons at telecom wavelengths.